Religious extremism? Countering radicalisation and religiously motivated extremism

 Via projects and services in primary, secondary and tertiary prevention, our member organisations cover the full spectrum of radicalisation prevention.
 Some of those projects focus on political education, aiming to promote tolerance, democracy and participation, while others run counselling centres for individuals and their families who have been involved with extremism and are seeking help in distancing themselves from those influences.
 Our member organisations’ practical work focuses on supporting individuals, professionals or institutions that are active in extremist prevention and deradicalisation.

 BAG RelEx is funded by Germany’s Federal Ministry for Family Affairs, Senior Citizens, Women and Youth as part of its “Live Democracy!” scheme.
-In addition, we receive funding from the Federal Agency for Civic Education, Berlin’s State Commission against Violence and Hessen’s “Active for Democracy and against Extremism” scheme.
+In addition, we receive funding from Berlin’s State Commission against Violence and Hessen’s “Active for Democracy and against Extremism” scheme.

 Extremism prevention: knowledge, awareness and integration